Argyll's Secret Roast - 12 months (Prepaid)

 Bright

 Buy a 12-month subscription up front and save 15% plus free delivery!
 This makes a perfect gift.
 Our award-winning seasonal roast from the west coast, inspired by our location on Argyll’s Secret Coast.
-This blend is designed for filter or cafetiere and is roasted for sweetness and acidity.
+This blend is intended for filter or cafetiere and is roasted for sweetness and acidity.

 Product variants: